 The reaction in Iraq and Iran

 A report by Al Arabiya claims that Soleimani was killed by a Hellfire R9X missile, but given the scene of the explosion this seems unlikely.
-Whatever the weapon of the attack, Soleimani led much of Iran's foreign policy, fought against ISIS and reported directly to Iran's supreme leader, Ayatollah Ali Khamenei.
+Whatever the weapon of the attack, Soleimani guided much of Iran's foreign policy, fought against ISIS and reported directly to Iran's supreme leader, Ayatollah Ali Khamenei.

 The Times included him last year in the top 100 most influential men on the planet: Soleimani was, in fact, the possible new Iranian leader.